Symmetry-enforced double Weyl points, multiband quantum geometry, and singular flat bands of doping-induced states at the Fermi level: Introduction

+To tackle the two aforementioned difficulties in finding geometric narrow bands near the Fermi level, we build on the idea of combining doping-induced in-gap states with symmetry-enforced topology.
+Our approach is inspired by density-functional theory (DFT) calculations on pristine copper-doped lead apatite $\text{Pb}_9\text{Cu}(\text{PO}_4)_6(\text{OH})_2$ \cite{Griffin2023} and $\text{Pb}_{9}\text{Cu}(\text{PO}_4)_6\text{O}$ \cite{Kurleto2023, Si2023,Lai2023} that assumed the regular replacement of one of the four lead atoms on the $4f$ Wyckoff positions by copper.
+We show that the DFT band structure \cite{Griffin2023, Kurleto2023} provides precisely an example of the desired scenario with a topological band structure that arises due to the SG 143 ($P3$) of the assumed copper-doped crystal structure.
+Whereas this arrangement of dopants has not yet been realized experimentally in copper-doped lead apatite \cite{Puphal2023}, we identify doped Cr$_2$Ge$_2$Te$_6$ \cite{Gong2017, Verzhbitskiy2020, Tang2017}, doped SiC \cite{Kimoto2014, Roccaforte2021, Luo2018}, and sulfur vacancies in MoS$_2$ \cite{Cao2021, Han2019, Loh2021} as candidates of analogous doping-induced topological bands.

-We construct minimal two- and four-band tight-binding models based on the SG 143 (P3) of the assumed copper-doped crystal structure \cite{Griffin2023, Kurleto2023}.
-Our model exhibits key topological and quantum geometric properties including double Weyl points at $\Gamma$ and A, Chern bands for $k_z\neq 0,\pi$, nontrivial Berry curvature and quantum metric for single bands as well as for a combined set of connected bands due to orbital mixing, and a singular flat band resembling the Creutz ladder \cite{Creutz1999}.
+To describe the above systems, we construct minimal two- and four-band tight-binding models, for which we identify key topological and quantum geometric features, including double Weyl points, Chern bands, nontrivial Berry curvature, and a nonzero quantum metric for single and combined sets of connected bands due to orbital mixing, and singular flat bands.
+The flatness occurs due to destructive interference \cite{Derzhko2015, Mielke1991, Mielke1991a, Tasaki1998, Bergman2008, Pyykkonen2021, Kim2023, Kobayashi2016, Maimaiti2017, Hausler2015}, which resembles a higher-dimensional version of the Creutz ladder \cite{Creutz1999} and enables further studies of its unique physics \cite{Bilitewski2018, Bodyfelt2014, Peotta2015, Chan2022, Lin2023, Mao2023b, Hofmann2020, Peri2021, Roy2020, Sayyad2020, Hwang2021, liu2020, Jiang2023, Kitamura2023, Sayyad2023, Muller2016, Mondaini2018, Mahyaeh2022, Mitscherling2022} in combination with the nontrivial multiband quantum geometry.